Douglas Sladen

 Douglas Brooke Wheelton Sladen (5 February 1856, London-12 February 1947, Hove) was an English author and academic.

 Life

 Educated at Temple Grove School, East Sheen, Cheltenham College, and Trinity College, Oxford, in 1879 Sladen migrated to Australia, where he became the first professor of history in the new University of Sydney.
 Subsequently he traveled much and settled in London as a writer.
 Poems by Margaret Thomas were included in a work in the 1880s.

+A thorough biography was published in 1976 although it omits his expressed enjoyment of editing anthologies of poetry.
+While in 1940, Sladen refers to himself as "an editor of anthologies" as he did in the foreword for his friend Ella Grainger (nee Strom).
+When Ella Grainger, by then married to Percy Grainger, returned to England for a visit, Sladen was "rejoiced to find that she had brought with her a collection of poems ready for publication".